Key Lime Cheesecake

 You will, however, find “regular” or Persian limes pretty much year around.

-Can I substitute the key lime juice with regular lime juice?
 The answer is if you must.

 The key lime cheesecake may be more tart with regular lime juice in it, so think about possibly adding more sugar.
 I haven’t tested it myself though, so I can’t tell you exact amounts or even if you will need it.